Celebrate Fiesta de Santiago Apostol in Loiza

 Some History

-Saint James, one of the 12 apostles, is the patron sant of cristian Spanish military, having helped them conquer the pagan Moors.
+Saint James, one of the 12 apostles, is the patron saint of Christian Spanish military, having helped them conquer the pagan Moors.
 His apparition is said to have appeared in both Spain and Loíza, so both have adopted Saint James as their patron saint.
 Spain and Puerto Rico have similar celebrations for the feast day of Saint James.

 Fiestas Tradicionales

-Each of these statues are guarded at specific private homes throughout the year (called mantenedores) and, the night before the feast day, they lead a procession to the church will mass will be held.
+Each of these statues are guarded at specific private homes throughout the year (called mantenedores) and, the night before the feast day, they lead a procession through town from the Church.

-On July 28, the statue of Santiago de los Niños is carried to Saint James Church, where mass is celebrated.
+On July 28, the statue of Santiago de los Niños is carried from town to the mantenedor’s house in the Medianía Alta neighborhood.

 What to Look For